emacs-mirror/emacs/mps/manual/source/topic/thread.rst

 The MPS is designed to run in an environment with multiple threads all calling into the MPS.
-Some code is known to operate with exclusive access to the data it manipulates (for example, allocation via :term:`allocation points <allocation point>`, in the common case where the buffer does not need to be refilled, and :term:`location dependencies <location dependency>`), so this code is safe.
+Some code is known to operate with exclusive access to the data it manipulates (for example, allocation via :term:`allocation points`, in the common case where the buffer does not need to be refilled, and :term:`location dependencies`), so this code is safe.
 For the rest of the code, shared data structures are locked by the use of a single lock per :term:`arena`.
 This lock is claimed on entry to the MPS and released on exit from it.
 So there is at most a single thread (per arena) running "inside" the MPS at a time.

 Thread registration